lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

     1. Artifacts are delivered via OCI(Open Container Initiative)-compliant repositories.
     1. The CNF LCM should be described declaratively and support continuous intent-based deployments for example IP address assignment during deployment.
-    1. New released software version (CNF/microservices) includes machine-readable code to run health checks.
+    1. Newly released software version (CNF/microservices) includes machine-readable code to run health checks.
     1. Release notes and impact reports should be included as machine-readable code in every published release.
-    1. CSP-internal automation pipeline shall be allowed to hook into the vendor software delivery solution (e.g. to subscribe to
+    1. The CSP-internal automation pipeline shall be allowed to hook into the vendor software delivery solution (e.g. to subscribe to
        CNF releases).
     1. Artifacts delivered with CNFs (e.g. Helm charts) shall be customizable for efficient multi-purpose deployments.
     1. CNF configuration schemas have to follow the standards that shall be aligned among CSPs and vendors.

 1. **Dependencies.** The CNFs shall be completely independent from underlying infrastructure platforms.
     1. Alternatively it shall equally support all the mainstream available x86/amd64 compute hardware with single socket servers as golden standard.
-    1. Local validation, not product policy, shall give an answer if CNF can run as expected on particular hardware or not.
+    1. Local validation, not product policy, shall answer if CNF can run as expected on particular hardware or not.
     1. In case of hard technical dependencies, the vendor of such CNF shall timely pre-validate its CNF against all new releases of hardware-related software (e.g. drivers, firmware) and proactively adapt the CNF to avoid the negative impact of dependency in production.